 - Girl with a Pearl Earring: Dutch Painting from the Mauritshuis, which included Vermeer’s iconic titular masterwork and drew more than 300,000 visitors to the de Young during its 18-week run;

-- Royal Treasures from the Louvre: Louis XIV to Marie-Antoinette, a dazzling and unparalleled collection of decorative arts from the Musée du Louvre, Paris, which included many objects that had never before been shown in the United States, several of which had never left France; and
+- Royal Treasures from the Louvre: Louis XIV to Marie-Antoinette, a dazzling and unparalleled collection of decorative arts from the Musée du Louvre, Paris, which included many objects that had never before been shown in the United States, several of which had never left France.

 As might be expected, ambitious projects such as these come with considerable costs, and it is only through the committed support of donors at a variety of levels that the Museums’ exhibition program is made possible.
 Sponsors are recognized in a variety of ways, including on the exhibition’s title wall, and receive numerous other benefits, including complimentary catalogues, VIP tickets, and invitations to special events.

-For more information about exhibition support, please contact Eleanor Griffin at (415) 750-3663 or email@example.com.
+For more information about exhibition support, please contact Pam Earing, Director of Individual Giving, at 415-750-8940 or email@example.com.